Kathleen D. Noble

 Please note: Students must attend the first day of class or they will be dropped.
 No exceptions allowed.

 An open and curious mind; willingness to read carefully and study diligently the material presented in class; ability to challenge yourself to think in new ways and be open to perspectives that might be unfamiliar or uncomfortable; attendance and effective participation in every class session.

 Class assignments and grading

-1) Two in-class, mid-term exams (10% each; 20% total) 2) Dream Journal (20%) See Dream Journal Handout for specific instructions.
-3) Final Essay (20% each, 40% total): Includes (a)reflection on lucid dreaming (3 pages; typed, double-spaced, 12 point font), and (b)personal reflection on the material we read and discussed throughout the class.
+1) Main Points for each chapter.
+Two in-class, mid-term exams.
+2) Dream Journal.
+3) Final Essay: Personal reflection on the material we read and discussed throughout the class.
 (5 pages; typed; double-spaced; 12 point font).
 I will not grade the content of this part of the essay but I will grade the breadth and depth of your response.
 4) Participation (20%): Students will evaluate themselves based on their level of participation, preparation to raise questions based on the readings, use of notes and texts to support their questions and contributions, and respect shown for other students.
-I will take students’ self-evaluations into serious account when determining final participation grades.
+I will take students' self-evaluations into serious account when determining final participation grades.